ShipEngine/connect-website/reference/methods/create-shipment.md

     - name: packages[].metadata
       type: object
       required: false
-      description: Custom data about this package that will be persisted by the ShipEngine Integration Platform.
+      description: Custom data about this package that will be persisted by ShipEngine Connect.
 Must be JSON serializable.

 ---